WRF Physics¶

 mp_physics=7

 Predicts hail and graupel separately; provides effective radii for radiation.
-Replaced older Goddard scheme in v4.1.
+Replaced older Goddard scheme since wrfv4.1.

 Tao et al., 1989